STEllAR-GROUP/tutorials/hlrs2017/session3/README.md

 ```
 * It takes 10 minutes or less to build (most is headers)
 * Best to build debug and release if you are tinkering with HPX settings
+* Or just use the preinstalled boost modules

 ---
 ## Dependencies #2